avrielepps/playground/README.md

 ### Fall 202

 # BEN WAS HERE.
-He is a star.
+He is a not star.